Writing an internship letter: top tips and examples

 You must contact a recipient in accordance with the requirements of a formal business style.

 Start the first line of the message with the salutation.
-You may use the words "Dear Mr. /Ms X. " depending on the name, position and gender of the contact person.
+You may use the words "Dear Mr. /Ms X. " depending on the name, position, and gender of the contact person.
 Do not write "Hey" or "Hello."
 You must sound very formal and reveal your respect.
-Therefore, make sure that you know how to spell the name of HR manager, revise on the website all call to the company to ask one more time.
+Therefore, make sure that you know how to spell the name of the HR manager, review the website, or call the company to ask one more time.
 The power of calling someone by name (even in written form) is significant.
-It attracts the attention of a person you are going to speak too.
+It attracts the attention of the person you are going to speak to.
 If you make a mistake in someone’s name, it will also attract attention, but in a very negative sense.

 If you cannot find out who you are going to communicate to, use a formal phrase “To whom it may concern.”